Welcome to MCExtensions!

 editor: true

-⚠️ Avoid using /reload from Minecraft directly — it may break the plugin.
-Use /extensions reload instead to reload your scripts safely.
+⚠️ Do not use /reload in Minecraft — it breaks things.
+Use /extensions reload instead to safely reload your scripts.

-🌐 Or use /editor to open the built-in web-based editor in your browser ⚠️ Only works on local servers (not remote hosts)
+🌐 Or use /editor to open the built-in browser editor

 👋 Hello Command